The

 as we remained neutral and could not be accused of harboring pirates (or

-being pirates) we were pretty safe from this particular declaration of war.
+being pirates) we were pretty much safe from this particular type of declaration of war.

-Since we were legal and neutral if any nation had invaded us it would have been seen as a violation of various treaties
+Since we were legal and neutral if any nation had invaded us it would have been seen as a violation of the treaties that country had with

-by the other European nations.
-As soon as the invading ships left their
+other European nations.
+As soon as their invading ships left their

-home port and sailed west over the horizon to the west many of the other
+home port and sailed over the horizon towards the west many of the other

-European nations would have legally attacked their now undefended homeland.***
+European nations would have legally attacked their now under defended homeland.***

 The aristocracy